We're not just identifying a personality type.

 Personality Profiling vs Typing

-Typing: you identify someone’s best-fit personality type.
-This is about arriving at a conclusion.
+You identify someone's best-fit personality type.
+This is about arriving at a conclusion, naming the type and calling it done.

-Profiling: you track patterns as they emerge in conversation, behavior and situation, then you make sense of what is driving those patterns.
+You track patterns as they emerge in conversation, behavior, and situation.
+Then make sense of what is driving those patterns.
 This is about finding situational opportunities for action and change.

 Yes, we care about finding the best-fit type.
 But type never shows up in a vacuum.